almondarc9/almondarc9/README.md

 - 👋 Hi, I’m @almondarc9
-- 👀 I’m interested in directory services
+- 👀 I’m interested in directory services and Identity and Access Governance.
 - 🌱 I’m currently learning cyber security in Azure
 - 💞️ I’m looking to collaborate on directory services, automation using powershell, etc
 - 📫 How to reach me?
 Mail at abdulmajid88 (at) live dot com